FlorianYan/ML-Projects/Introduction-To-Machine-Learning/Project2/README.md

 It tackles common data preprocessing challenges such as handling missing data and dataset noise.

 ## Data
-`train.csv `contains seasonal data and electricity prices from multiple countries, with Switzerland's prices as the target variable.
+- `train.csv `contains seasonal data and electricity prices from multiple countries, with Switzerland's prices as the target variable.
+- `test.csv` contains seasonal data and electricity prices from multiple countries, without Switzerland.
+- `results.csv`constains the predicted electricity prices for Switzerland

 ## Implementation
 ### Data Preprocessing